BurningKarl/LightOrgan/README.md

 The `stdin_to_led_strip.py` then takes these values and uses them as the brightness values for different LEDs and different colors (low frequencies = blue, middle frequencies = red, high frequencies = green).

 Note that the `-u` option forces python to not buffer the stdout stream.
 If omitted, the data is sent in chunks and the LED strip will not react in real time.

+## Troubleshooting

+### The sound is choppy and slow

+This happend to me multiple times during testing.
+It might be caused by the sound chip overheating, but sometimes I was able to solve it by changing the sound source from raspotify to `aplay test.wav` and back.